mohzameer/podpdf-apidocs/DOCUSAURUS_SPEC.md

 #### `docs/intro.md`
 - Overview of PodPDF API
-- Key features
+- Key features and use cases
 - Quick links to important sections
-- Architecture overview (API Gateway + Lambda)
+- What PodPDF can do for you

 #### `docs/authentication.md`
 - JWT Bearer Token authentication
-- How to obtain tokens
+- How to obtain tokens (signup and signin)
 - Token refresh flow
-- Account creation flow (Cognito Post Confirmation)
+- Account creation and setup

 ### 2. API Reference Pages